Annual Events in NYC

 Madison Square Garden

 Each year, dog fans flock to Madison Square Garden to find out which pooch will be designated Best in Show.
 Founded in 1877, the Westminster Kennel Club is America's oldest organization dedicated to the sport of purebred dogs.
 Crowd and judge favorites include hound dogs, terriers, retrievers, Saint Bernards, bulldogs, dachshunds and the ever-stylish poodle.
 Come watch these regal canines compete for top-dog honors.
+On the weekend before, the agility trials and championship take place at Piers 92/94.

 New York International Children's Film Festival